at - execute commands at a later time

 - Indicates the day following the current day.

-If no date is given, today is assumed if the given time is greater than the current time, and tomorrow is assumed if it is less.
-If the given month is less than the current month (and no year is given), next year is assumed.
+If no date is given, today shall be assumed if the given time is greater than the current time, and tomorrow shall be assumed if it is less.
+If the given month is less than the current month (and no year is given), next year shall be assumed.

 See the STDIN section.

-The text files /usr/lib/cron/at.allow and /usr/lib/cron/at.deny contain user names, one per line, of users who are, respectively, authorised or denied access to the at and batch utilities.
+[XSI] The text files at.allow and at.deny, which are located in an implementation-defined directory, shall contain zero or more user names, one per line, of users who are, respectively, authorized or denied access to the at and batch utilities.

-The following environment variables affect the execution of at:
+The following environment variables shall affect the execution of at:

 - Determine the format and contents for date and time strings written and accepted by at.

 - Determine the timezone.
-The job will be submitted for execution at the time specified by timespec or -t time relative to the timezone specified by the TZ variable.
-If timespec specifies a timezone, it will override TZ .
-If timespec does not specify a timezone and TZ is unset or null, an unspecified default timezone will be used.
+The job shall be submitted for execution at the time specified by timespec or -t time relative to the timezone specified by the TZ variable.
+If timespec specifies a timezone, it shall override TZ .
+If timespec does not specify a timezone and TZ is unset or null, an unspecified default timezone shall be used.

 When standard input is a terminal, prompts of unspecified format for each line of the user input described in the STDIN section may be written to standard output.

-The date and time written will be adjusted so that they appear in the timezone of the user (as determined by the TZ variable).
+The date and time written shall be adjusted so that they appear in the timezone of the user (as determined by the TZ variable).

-where <date> has the same format as is described in the STDOUT section.
-Neither this, nor warning messages concerning the selection of the command interpreter, are considered a diagnostic that changes the exit status.
+where date has the same format as that described in the STDOUT section.
+Neither this, nor warning messages concerning the selection of the command interpreter, shall be considered a diagnostic that changes the exit status.

-Diagnostic messages, if any, are written to standard error.
+Diagnostic messages, if any, shall be written to standard error.

 - An error occurred.

-The job will not be scheduled, removed or listed.
+The job shall not be scheduled, removed, or listed.